jedokaplan/BIOME4/README.md

 Example: `./biome4 globalrun.namelist -180/180/-90/90 output.nc`

+## Mapping the output

+A plotting script `biome4worldmap.sh` and color lookup table `biome4legend.cpt` are provided with this repository.
+The color lookup table contains the canonical names for each biome and the color in which they should be plotted.
+This plotting script is intended to be used with the [Generic Mapping Tools](https://www.generic-mapping-tools.org/) software but the RGB color scheme could be adopted to other plotting/GIS tools.

 ## Input data
 BIOME4 requires the following variables to run (in the form of gridded fields):
 - climatological monthly mean fields of temperature (°C)